-Distribution: East of the Cascades in Washington; central Washington south to Oregon along east side of the Cascades, east to Idaho.
+Distribution: Occurring east of the Cascades crest in central Washington; central Washington to Oregon, east to Idaho.

-Habitat: Sagebrush deserts, dry ponderosa pine forest openings, open ridges in lower mountains.
+Habitat: Sagebrush deserts, dry ponderosa pine forest openings, and open ridges in lower mountains.

 Conservation Status: Not of concern